 Although the program fee includes all the major expenses during your stay in Ghana, we recommend a personal budget of $50-70 per week for additional expenses as buying water, snacks, souvenirs, additional meals, events, transport, and additional weekend travel.

 In your day-to-day work at TANF you’ll be helping the local impoverished children, their families, and the whole community.
 But ultimately, how much contribution and work do you want to provide to TANF, depends on you.
-With TANF you simply select the project of interest (health-screening, school-building, child sponsorship, microfinance etc.) and then get truly hands-on with donating your time, skills and ideas to TANF.
-Those who take most initiative, make the most out of their stay in Ghana and their experience with TANF.
+With TANF you simply select the project of interest (health screening, school-building, child sponsorship, microfinance, etc.) and then get truly hands-on with donating your time, skills, and ideas to TANF.
+Those who take the most initiative, make the most out of their stay in Ghana and their experience with TANF.